Bhagavanrajana/Memory-Card-Game-In-LWC/README.md

-# 🧠 Memory Game - Lightning Web Component
+# 🧠 Memory Game - Lightning Web Component:

 A simple and interactive **Memory Matching Game** built using **Salesforce Lightning Web Components (LWC)**.
 Test your memory by flipping and matching emoji cards.